 - Financial need

-At a minimum, to be eligible you must meet the criteria for receiving a high-need bursary from Osgoode.
-The basic criterion will be a resource-expense shortfall of greater than $20,000.
-In addition, you must also demonstrate several other indicators of high financial need.
-These may include the following:
+At a minimum, to be eligible you must meet the criteria for receiving the highest-level bursary from Osgoode.
+The basic criterion will be a resource-expense shortfall greater than $20,000.
+In addition, you must demonstrate several other indicators of high financial need.
+These may include:

-- Extraordinary expenses, such as caregiving or medical expenses and minimal assets
+- extraordinary expenses, such as caregiving, medical or disability-related expenses and minimal assets

 - Aptitude for legal studies

-The holistic admissions criteria will be re-applied with a view to selecting the most highly talented and qualified law students.
+The holistic admission criteria will be re-applied with a view to selecting the most highly talented and qualified law students.

-You will be required to provide documentation that demonstrates your continued eligibility for the ICLP in your second and third years of the program.
+You will be required to provide documentation that demonstrates your continued eligibility for the ICLP in each year in which you are enrolled in the JD program.

 Professional Student Line of Credit

-A number of financial institutions, including Royal Bank of Canada, TD Bank and Scotiabank, offer professional student lines of credit with favourable programs for Osgoode students.
+Several financial institutions, including Royal Bank of Canada, TD Bank and Scotiabank, offer professional student lines of credit with favourable terms and other banking benefits for Osgoode students.
 We encourage you to find the program that works best for you.

-Osgoode has a fully staffed Student Financial Services Office that is responsible for the ongoing development and administration of Osgoode’s student financial assistance programs.
+We have a fully staffed Student Financial Services Office that is responsible for the ongoing development and administration of our student financial assistance programs.
 The staff are available to discuss individual financial concerns and offer guidance.
-The Office also created, and regularly updates, an external award database that provides information about externally funded awards, prizes, essay competitions and more.
+We have also created, and regularly update, an external award database that provides information about externally funded awards, prizes, essay competitions and more.

 Student Financial Services Office

-All upper-year applications, including National Committee on Accreditation (NCA) applications.
+All upper-year applications, including Transfer, Letter of Permission (LOP) and National Committee on Accreditation (NCA) applications, are due.
 You must submit all documentation directly to OLSAS.